Aakarshi Kashyap

 Aakarshi Kashyap (born 24 August 2001) is an Indian badminton player.
 She was selected to be part of the Indian team at the 2018 Asian Games.
 She was part of the national women's team that won the gold medal in 2019 South Asian Games.

 Early life, training and domestic results

 Early life and training

-Aakarshi Kashyap was born on 24 August 2001 in Bhilai, Chhattisgarh, to Sanjeev Kashyap, a dermatologist, and Amita Kashyap.
+Aakarshi Kashyap was born on 24 August 2001 in Bhilai, Chhattisgarh, to Sanjeev Kashyap, a general physician (mbbs doctor), and Amita Kashyap.
 She has a younger brother named Shreyash.
-Aakarshi studied in Delhi Public School, Rajnandgaon.
+Aakarshi studied in Delhi Public School, Durg.
 Her father encouraged her to improve her fitness and physical training.
 She studied for a BA at Seth Sugan Chand Surana College, Durg.

 Aakarshi started playing badminton in 2009 under Coach Sanjay Mishra at Ravi Shankar Stadium in Durg.
 She used to train by herself at the badminton courts of Bhilai Steel Plant, playing with locals three against one.

 2014–2016

 Kashyap's first win was at the All India Ranking Tournament in Sivakasi on August 24, 2014.
 She won the nationals title at Vishakhapatnam in November 2015.

 On 28 April 2016, Kashyap won the twin crowns in the U-15 and U-17 girls' single category at the PNB MetLife Junior Badminton Championship Season 2 National Finals.

 In 2016, Kashyap began training in Prakash Padukone Academy in Bengaluru.
 She stayed with her mother in an accommodation sponsored by Olympic Gold Quest, a non-profit organization.
 Kashyap claimed twin crowns in the U-17 and U-19 girls' singles in the 25th Krishna Khaitan Memorial All India Junior Ranking Badminton Tournament organized by Express Shuttle Club on October 16, 2016.

 Also in 2016, Kashyap was selected to represent India in the Badminton Asia U-15 and U-17 junior championships, held at Kudus, Indonesia, where she bagged a bronze medal.